Issue Trees: Step-by-Step Guide with Examples (2026)

 What Is a Solution Issue Tree?

 A solution issue tree answers the question "how?"
 Once you have identified the root cause, a solution tree maps out all the possible ways to fix it.
-This is the tree you use to brainstorm and evaluate potential recommendations.
+This is the tree you use to generate and evaluate potential recommendations.

 For example, if you have determined that declining revenue is caused by customer churn, a solution tree would explore: how can we reduce churn?
 Branches might include improving product quality, adjusting pricing, enhancing customer service, and launching a loyalty program.